maratbn/LoginRequirePress/readme.txt

 = 0.1.2 =
 * Minor improvement to plugin WordPress description meta field.
 * Fixed issue https://github.com/maratbn/LoginRequirePress/issues/2:  Added file 'REQUIREMENTS'.
-* Issue https://github.com/maratbn/LoginRequirePress/issues/3:  Protecting the titles and contents of login-requiring posts in search result page listings when the user is not logged in.
+* Fixed issue https://github.com/maratbn/LoginRequirePress/issues/3:  Protecting the titles and contents of login-requiring posts in search result page listings when the user is not logged in.